beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

         hostInput2[i] = static_cast<float>(rand()) / RAND_MAX;
     }
 ```
 The `cudaHostAlloc()` function is used, similarly to the `cudaMalloc()` function that has been mentioned previously.
-Although, this time
+Although, this time _pinned_ memory is allocated, therefore another function must be called.

 ```C++